chricro/notes/ai/resources/index.md

 You can use this [tool](https://huggingface.co/spaces/Xenova/the-tokenizer-playground) to understand how a piece of text might be tokenized by a language model, and the total count of tokens in that piece of text.

+## arxiv-sanity:

+Arxiv-sanity, developed and maintained by Andrej Karpathy, is a helpful tool for discovering arXiv papers that best match your keywords.
+You can use it simply by clicking on this [link](https://arxiv-sanity-lite.com/).

 ## Comparison of models and providers:

 The following [website](https://artificialanalysis.ai/models) provides a nice comparison and analysis of AI models across key performance metrics including quality, price, output speed, latency, context window.